 Posted by Willy Franzen on June 6, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 I spent last summer building One Day, One Job – the site, the idea, and the business.
 A lot has changed since then, but I remember that the test post that remained on the home page through much of the site’s development was titled “Hello.”
 Today’s post will be a fitting replacement as it is also titled “Hello,” and it is about web development.
 Hello is a Culver City, CA based interactive design agency.
 They have an extremely impressive portfolio, and they also look to be hiring at the entry-level.